kasuuuu4423/sougeisai2021/README.md

-# React App for SOUGEISAI2021 from SapproCityUniversity
+# React App for SOUGEISAI2021 from SapporoCityUniversity

 # Getting Started with Create React App